Tiny Davis

-Ernestine Carroll Davis, (born 1909 or 1910 – January 30, 1994) better known as Tiny Davis, was an American jazz trumpeter and vocalist.
+Ernestine Carroll Davis, (August 5, 1909 - January 30, 1994) better known as Tiny Davis, was an American jazz trumpeter and vocalist.

 Early life and education

 Carroll was born in Memphis, Tennessee.
 Born to George and Leanna (née White) Carroll, she was the youngest of seven children: four sisters and two brothers.

 She began playing trumpet at age thirteen while a student at Booker T. Washington High School.

 Career

 She moved to Kansas City in the 1930s and joined the Harlem Play-Girls in 1935, playing with the group until late 1936, when she left the group to give birth.